 A history of rough financial times on your credit report can make it more difficult to obtain financing but it bad credit is not a life sentence.
 Even those with the most significant credit issues such as a bankruptcy or foreclosure, do have options.
 Enter the secured credit card.

-A secured credit card is a product designed to help consumers who have had some challenges in the past rebuild.
+A secured credit card is a product specifically designed to help consumers who have had some challenges in the past.
 Now banks are in business to make a profit so secured credit cards have features designed to protect the bank from losses.
 The key feature that protects the bank with a secured credit card is the security deposit.
-Most bank may require anywhere from $50-300 security deposit.
-Typically the bank will issue you a card with a line of credit either in the amount of your security deposit or in some cases they may give you a larger line which would only be partially covered by your security deposit.
+Most banks require anywhere from $50-300 security deposit.
+Typically the bank will issue you a credit card with a line of credit either in the amount of your security deposit or in some cases they may give you a larger line which would only be partially covered by your security deposit.
 The security deposit will be held at the bank for safe-keeping while the card is open.
 In the event that the credit card goes default from non-payment, the bank would use the funds from the security deposit to offset the loss from non-payment.
 If you do decide to close the account and your balance is zero the security deposit would be refunded to you.

 Secured credit cards are really designed for consumers with a history of bad credit but they may also come in handy if you are new to credit.
-Typically, if you’re new to credit to try either

 Do your research.
 You want to select a secured card from a reputable company.
 Most of the top credit card issuers in the US offer secured credit cards, including: Capital One, Citi and Discover.